severhartwork/wood-personality-quiz/README.md

 # wood-personality-quiz

-Use notes:
+Use notes for review:
-For the charts, I am using Bootstrap and chart.js
+This project uses Bootstrap, chart.js and node.js.